 Often, after a rattling sequence, the first indication that a deer is responding is the telltale sound of hoof prints in the leaves.

 You lose that edge that our sense of hearing provides when conditions are wet.

-In 2015, I was hunting a lease in southwest Ohio and it had been pouring rain all morning.
+In 2015, I was hunting a lease in southwest Ohio and it had been a heavy downpour all morning.

 I made a rattling sequence and hung up the horns to wait.

 15 minutes later, I was standing up in my treestand watching a cow feeding in a field about 60 yards away, when the cow picked up its head and looked up into the woods behind me with its ears on alert.